top of page

 If the cockpit is open, with no canopy, can I fall out?

 NO. We’ve never had a passenger fall out and we never will.
 You will be strapped securely into the comfortable front seat with a full set of lap belts and shoulder harnesses.
 Additionally, we don’t do any negative-G maneuvers that push you out of the airplane.
-During aerobatics, you may momentarily feel a bit light in the seat, but you aren’t going anywhere, we promise!
+During aerobatics in the Stearman, you may momentarily feel a bit light in the seat, but you aren’t going anywhere, we promise!
 Top

 Can I bring a camera or a video recorder on the flight?

 Yes, as long as you can keep control of the device so it does not blow out!
 If it departs the aircraft in flight, it is usually not recoverable.
 Your pilot has fast reflexes, but not that fast unfortunately.
-It is best to use a wrist strap if you are planning to take photos or video while on your flight.
+In the Stearman, it's best to use a head-strap if you are planning to take video while so you can keep your hands free to fly the airplane!
 Additionally, depending on how busy the flight schedule is, there may be time to hook up external camera systems such as GoPro cameras.
 Coordinate this with your pilot when booking your flight for more information.
 Top

 Is there a weight or a size limit for passengers?

 Yes.
-The precise weight depends on the air temperature and density for the day of the flight but generally we can take anyone that is 250 pounds or less.
-The seat is adjustable in height and the cockpit is fairly roomy.
+The precise weight depends on the conditions for the day, but generally we are limited to 250 pounds in the Stearman and 400 pounds total in the Waco.
 For safety, however, we must reserve the right to refuse service to anyone for any reason.
 Top

 Is there an age limit?
 Is it handicapped accessible?

-We have taken Cadets in their 90’s that have greatly enjoyed their flight lesson as well as children as young as 10.
+We have taken Cadets in their 90’s that have greatly enjoyed their flight lesson as well as children as young as 8.
 For children it really depends on the maturity of the child and how well they follow instructions.
-The seat is adjustable and additional seat cushions are available to make sure that children can sit high enough in the seat to see out, reach the controls, and enjoy the lesson.
-There are two way communications between the instructor and the Cadet so this usually helps as we’ve have found children have lots of questions!
+The Stearman's seat is adjustable, the Waco's seat is not, Additional seat cushions are available to make sure that children can sit high enough in the seat to see out and enjoy the flight.
+There are two way communications between you and the pilot, which usually helps as we’ve have found children have lots of questions!
 While we try to accommodate everyone, we take disabled customers on a case-by-case basis.
 Top

 Can friends or relatives come watch the flight?

 Absolutely, the more the merrier!
-Anyone attending will be able to participate in our pre-flight briefing, come out to see the airplane, view the aircraft taking off and landing.
-Unfortunately, the flight will not be visible as airspace restrictions require us to leave the area.
-There is a climate controlled lounge area at the airport office with restroom facilities, TV, and snacks.
-Also there will be photo opportunities before and after the flight with the aircraft and/or pilot.
+Anyone attending will be able to participate in our pre-flight briefing, come out to see the airplane, and view the aircraft taking off and landing.
+Unfortunately, the flight itself will not be visible as airspace restrictions require us to leave the area.
+There is a climate controlled lounge area at the airport office with restroom facilities and snacks.
+There will be photo opportunities before and after the flight with the aircraft and/or pilot.
 We want everyone to enjoy the experience and have a great time!
 Top

 Should I tip the pilot?

 While tips are not required, they are certainly always appreciated.
 Many of our customers are so thrilled by their flight, they just can’t resist a small contribution.
-All tips go toward maintenance and upkeep of our trusty old biplane.
+All tips go toward the high cost of fuel and the upkeep of our trusty old biplanes.
 Top

 Do you offer group discounts or gift certificates?